dwsibley/movie-data/mddocs/assignment-status.md

 I used SQLite originally to try out FastAPI/SQLAlchemy and work locally.
 I used Cloud SQL with Postgres for the deployment.

 For the data set, I chose the Netflix data but labled the model and API as such and could add other models or an combination model in the future.

+### Known Issues

+* Noticed that filtering seems to be having issues after last night's update (7/28).
+Looking into it.
+  * UPDATE: Looks to be related to Title type and Rating only.
+More needed to properly construct select, filtering combination (SQLAlchemy properties are not enough).
+Predates latest release too.

 ### Progress